FridaWikell/kalmar-stadsmission/README.md

 #### User Goals

-The goal for the user is to learn more about the different areas where you can help.
+The goal for the user is to learn more about the different areas where you can volunteer at Kalmar Stadsmission.
 It should also be an easy way to sign up to become a volunteer.

 #### Site Owner Goal